purflowersea/MGACL/README.md

 # Run MHGCL

-You can train MGACL with the following command:
+You can train MHGCL with the following command:

 ```bash